 The car's four-cylinder diesel engine and electric motor together make a punchy 302bhp, resulting in a hot-hatchback-rivalling 0-62mph time of 5.7 seconds and a top speed of 155mph.
-In electric mode, the C 300 de can travel at up to 80mph and should keep going for up to 35 miles before the diesel engine has to kick in.
+In electric mode, the C 300 de can travel at up to 80mph and should keep going for up to 35 miles before you need to charge.

-Depending on the exact specification and bodystyle chosen, CO2 emissions are between 38 and 42g/km, so running costs for company-car drivers (this car's primary intended market) will be rock-bottom.
+Depending on the exact engine, specification and bodystyle chosen, CO2 emissions are between 32 and 43g/km, so running costs for company-car drivers (this car's primary intended market) will be rock-bottom.
 That's doubly so if your commute is within that 35-mile electric range and you can keep the battery topped up with regular charging.
-Under these conditions, you may hardly use any diesel at all during routine day-to-day driving.
+Under these conditions, you may hardly use any petrol or diesel at all during routine day-to-day driving.

 Driving around town in pure-electric mode is a serene, relaxing experience for the most part, although it can take a bit of practice to pull away from traffic lights smoothly given the electric motor's instant power delivery.
 Progress is near-silent, with just a faint hint of motor and transmission whine to remind you of how the car is powered.

 Pressing the accelerator harder brings the diesel engine to life.
 While it's a long way off the clattery diesels of old, it's obviously noticeable on start-up, but quietens down very nicely once you're at a steady cruise.

 On the move, the Mercedes C-Class hybrid will assist you in getting the best possible fuel-efficiency by suggesting when to lift off the throttle, factoring in an imminent change of speed limit or downhill stretch of road.